flavioaiello/minimal-mistakes/_posts/2018-12-01-sharing-privacy.md

 Technical management from a legacy point of view (imperative maintenance).
 Today «orchestration» for new declarative technologies eg. cloud and container based services.
 Maybe there will be a new definition for AI based management, but the topic will remain the same.

 - Dedicated: Management consoles and orchestrators per entity
-- Shared: Networks like VPN, Management Conosoles, Orchestrators etc.
+- Shared: Networks like VPN, Management Consoles, Orchestrators etc.

 ### Compute domain